aktiver/activation-key/README.md

-The ability to create a key is hardbored in slack, in the #csuite-secret channel
+The ability to create a key is harbored in slack, in the #csuite-secret channel